 - We are all in this together: The best part about competitions are the complete strangers that cheer you on and your fellow athletes.
 For some reason, it always happens when I want to give up or stop.
 Encouraging people allows us to prop each other up.
 It’s infectious.
 Their success is our success.

 That’s about it.
 My hope is that this brief introduction gives you a sense of where I am coming from.
 Through SCORE and other volunteering activities, I have realized that putting yourself out there, getting involved, and helping out where you can, is incredibly rewarding.
 Happy reading.

 Interested in Guest Posting?

 If you want to guest post on The Daily MBA feel free to drop me a note.
 The criteria is pretty simple:

 - Topics can be anything that helps people with business, startups, entrepreneurship or innovation

 - Include your byline (name, title (if you use one), affiliation (with link))

 - At the end of the post, include a blurb (with links) about your business or you.
 Keep this a max of 100 words

 - Keep in mind you’re talking informally, kind of like a friend giving advice.

-- Send your post as plain HTML, without a stylesheet.
+- Send your post as a .docx or Google Doc.